-On line B, enter one of the 15 principal agricultural activity codes listed in Part IV on page 2 of Schedule F. Select the code that best describes the source of most of your income.
-Field crop includes the production of grains such as wheat, rice, feed corn, soybeans, barley, rye, and lentils; and nongrains such as cotton, tobacco, sugar, and Irish potatoes.
+On line B, enter one of the 14 new principal agricultural activity codes listed in Part IV on page 2 of Schedule F. Select the code that best describes the source of most of your income.

 Line C

 Under the cash method, include all income in the year you actually get it.
 Generally, deduct expenses when you pay them.
 If you use the cash method, check the box labeled "Cash."
 Complete Parts I and II of Schedule F.